DanielAMoreno5775/jwks-server/README.md

 ```
 go run main.go route.go
 ```
-If this doesn't work, you can place it in a .bat file with the following lines
+If this doesn't work due to CGO being disabled, you can create a .bat file (assuming a Windows computer) with the following lines
 ```
 set CGO_ENABLED=1
 go run main.go route.go